- What is it?

 - Good – slightly less than perfect, but normal for animal’s age and breed

 - Fair – minor irregularities, but still within normal limits

 The OFA evaluates radiographs on dogs two years of age and older.
 The older the dog is when x-rays are submitted, the more accurate the diagnosis of is.
-Typically, OFA evaluations are done to assess the joint health of dogs that are intended to be bred.
-Ideally, the earlier it can be diagnosed the better.
-Puppies at 6-8 weeks of age should be evaluated for hip laxity by palpation, because there is a correlation between the degree of laxity and the presence of hip dysplasia at 12 months of age.
+Typically, OFA evaluations are done to assess dogs’ joint health that is intended to be bred.
+Ideally, the earlier it can be diagnosed, the better.
+Puppies at 6-8 weeks of age should be evaluated for hip laxity by palpation because there is a correlation between the degree of laxity and the presence of hip dysplasia at 12 months of age.

 RETURN TO TOP

 The development of it can be attributed to both environmental and hereditary factors.
 Rapid weight gain and growth as a result of excessive nutritional intake can contribute to this condition.
 It is believed that the hip joints are normal at birth and that failure of muscles to develop and reach functional maturity concurrently with the skeleton results in joint instability.
 Factors that cause mild, repeated trauma can also lead to joint changes that may later lead to hip dysplasia.
 Additionally, there is appears to be a strong link between genetics and hip dysplasia.
 This explains why certain breeds are overrepresented for having the condition.